nusco/narjillos/backlog.md

 # Narjillos Backlog
 #===================

-* Fix closing application when you close the Petri window

 ##Plant and Animals
 * New rules to decide when to lay an egg
 * Egg firing costs energy (refuse to lay egg if not enough energy)